Types of Jade Plants ‘Care & Growing Guide’ - Attracts Prosperity & Positive Energy in Feng Shui!!

 Jade Plant Propagation by Stem Cuttings:

-To propagate Jade plants through stem cuttings:
+To propagate a Jade plant through stem cuttings:

 1. Take a stem cutting 3-4 inches long with enough leaves to photosynthesize the food.